-Mr. Borriello represents debtors, secured lenders, trustees, creditors and creditor committees in Chapter 7 and 11 cases, as well as a wide range of insolvency-related litigation matters before federal and state courts.
-Prior to joining Togut, Segal & Segal LLP, Mr. Borriello was an associate in Pryor Cashman LLP's Bankruptcy, Reorganization & Creditors' Rights Group.
+Mr. Borriello represents debtors, secured lenders, ad hoc lender groups, creditors, creditors’ committees, and trustees in Chapter 7 and 11 cases, as well as a wide range of insolvency-related litigation matters throughout the country, including bankruptcy courts, federal district courts, and state courts.
+Prior to joining Togut, Segal & Segal LLP, Mr. Borriello was a member of Pryor Cashman LLP’s Bankruptcy, Reorganization & Creditors’ Rights Group.

-- In re Lakeland Tours LLC d/b/a Worldstrides.
-Lakeland Tours.
+•In re Lakeland Tours LLC d/b/a Worldstrides.
 Counsel to the Ad Hoc Group of Seller Notes of Lakeland Tours, the U.S.’s largest accredited travel program.

-- In re City Tours, Inc. Counsel to institutional lender in connection with a secured loan to debtor related to operations of oil servicing company, including negotiation with debtor to dispose of the collateral and preparing motions and objections in the chapter 11 case.
-Subsequent representation of lender in the sale of collateral to third party during the pendency of the chapter 11 proceeding, and prosecution of claim against C.E.O. for enforcement of personal guaranty.*
+•In re City Tours, Inc. Counsel to institutional lender in connection with a secured loan to debtor related to operations of transportation company.
+Subsequent representation of lender in the sale of collateral to third party during the pendency of the chapter 11 case, and prosecution of claim against C.E.O. for enforcement of personal guaranty.*

-- In re JM Oilfield Services, Inc. Representation of institutional lender in connection with a secured loan to debtor related to financing operations of oil servicing company, including negotiations with debtor to dispose of the collateral and preparing motions and objections in the chapter 7 case.
-Subsequent representation of lender in the sale of the collateral to third party during the pendency of the chapter 7 proceeding, and prosecution of claim against C.E.O. for enforcement of personal guaranty.*
+•In re JM Oilfield Services, Inc. Representation of institutional lender in connection with a secured loan to debtor related to financing operations of oil servicing company.
+Subsequent representation of lender in the sale of the collateral to third party during the pendency of the chapter 7 case, and prosecution of claim against C.E.O. for enforcement of personal guaranty.*

 Awards / Recognition